From Indexing to Coding: A New Paradigm for Data Availability Sampling: RLNC-DAS

 and publishes the commitments to the network. \item \textbf{Data availability challenge}: The verifier sends the claimer a vector of coefficients $\bm{c} \in \mathbb{F}^n$. \item \textbf{Challenge response}: Given the coefficients $\bm{c}$, the claimer sends the verifier the RLNC coded vector

-\item \textbf{Membership proof request}: After receiving the coded vector $\bm{\omega}$, the verifier sends $p$ projection vectors $\{\bm{p}_i\in\mathbb{F}^m\}_{i=1}^{p}$ to the claimer. \item \textbf{Membership proof generation}: After receiving the projection vectors $\bm{p}_i$, the verifier sends a membership proof in the form of $p$ inner product arguments $\left<\left<\sum_{j=1}^mp_{i,j}\bm{v}^{(j)}, \bm{c}\right>\right>$. \item \textbf{Membership proof verification}: The verifier confirms the inner product arguments using \begin{itemize} \item Vector commitments: $[[\bm{c}]]$ and $\sum_{j=1}^{m}p_{i,j}[[\bm{v}^{(j)}]]$ \item Inner product value: $\bm{p}_i^\top\bm{\omega}$ \end{itemize} If even one verification fails, then the data is deemed unavailable.
+\item \textbf{Membership proof request}: After receiving the coded vector $\bm{\omega}$, the verifier sends $p$ vectors $\{\bm{p}_i\in\mathbb{F}^m\}_{i=1}^{p}$ to the claimer. \item \textbf{Membership proof generation}: After receiving the vectors $\bm{p}_i$, the verifier sends a membership proof in the form of $p$ inner product arguments $\left<\left<\sum_{j=1}^mp_{i,j}\bm{v}^{(j)}, \bm{c}\right>\right>$.
+Each inner product argument contains $2\log(n)$ EC points and $2$ scalars in $\mathbb{F}$ \item \textbf{Membership proof verification}: The verifier confirms the inner product arguments using \begin{itemize} \item Vector commitments: $[[\bm{c}]]$ and $\sum_{j=1}^{m}p_{i,j}[[\bm{v}^{(j)}]]$ \item Inner product value: $\bm{p}_i^\top\bm{\omega}$ \end{itemize} If even one verification fails, then the data is deemed unavailable.
 If it succeeds, then the verifier sends another challenge if it needs more certainty about data being available (step 2), else the verifier concludes that the data is available to the network \end{enumerate}